-For those paying attention, it’s not a surprise to learn that the median wealth of white households is roughly eight times that of Black households – $188,200 for white families versus $24,100 for Black families (according to research done by the Federal Reserve).
+For those paying attention, it’s not a surprise to learn that according to research done by the Federal Reserve, the median wealth of white households is roughly eight times that of Black households – $188,200 for white families versus $24,100 for Black families (Link to that research HERE).
 The research also found that Black households have $2,000 or less in liquid savings, while white households have closer to $8,000.
 The median household income of Black households is substantially lower as well at $38,183 versus $61,363 median household income of white households.

 Only 24% of Minnesota Black households own their home, compared with 77% of Minnesota white households.
 The gap is even larger in Minneapolis where the Black homeownership rate is the lowest of any US metro area with 1 million residents or more.

 But wealth isn’t only built through homeownership.
 Small businesses create opportunities for families to generate and pass on wealth to next generations.
 Small businesses need capital investment to establish and grow.
 One primary source is Small Business Association (SBA) loans, namely SBA 7(a) loans, the SBA’s most popular loan program and one intended to help businesses when other lending options have been exhausted.